 Anticipated reinsurance recoveries are disclosed separately.
-The reinsurers' share in claims provision is calculated on the basis of gross claims provision in accordance with the terms and conditions of reinsurance contracts.
+The reinsurers' share in the claims provision is calculated on the basis of gross claims provisions in accordance with the terms and conditions of the reinsurance contracts.

-3.24.
+3.23.
 Claims (continued)

-Whilst the management considers that the gross provisions for claims and the related reinsurance recoveries are fairly stated on the basis of the information currently available to them, the ultimate liability will vary as a result of subsequent information and events and may result in significant adjustments to the amounts of provisions.
+Whilst the Management Board of the Company considers that the gross claims provisions and the related reinsurance recoveries are fairly stated on the basis of the information currently available to them and relevant events, the ultimate liability will vary as a result of subsequent information and events and may result in significant adjustments to the amounts of provisions.